Derek Lilliquist

-Derek Jansen Lilliquist (born February 20, 1966) is a former Major League Baseball (MLB) pitcher and pitching coach.
+Derek Jansen Lilliquist (born February 20, 1966) is an American former Major League Baseball (MLB) pitcher and pitching coach.
 He played for the Atlanta Braves (1989–1990), San Diego Padres (1990–1991), Cleveland Indians (1992–1994), Boston Red Sox (1995) and Cincinnati Reds (1996), and has coached for the St. Louis Cardinals and Washington Nationals.

 While playing for the University of Georgia (UGA), Lilliquist was selected as Baseball Americas Pitcher of the Year and was an All-American in 1987.
 In the major leagues, he functioned primarily as a relief pitcher.
 With Cleveland in 1992, he posted career lows in earned run average (2.25), hits per nine innings (5.7), and walks plus hits per inning pitched (0.924) while appearing in a career-high 71 games.

 Amateur career

-Derek Lilliquist graduated from Sarasota High School in Sarasota, Florida in 1984.
+Derek Lilliquist graduated from Sarasota High School in Sarasota, Florida, in 1984.
 He played college baseball for the Georgia Bulldogs.
 In 1986 and 1987, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 In 1987, Lilliquist was an All-American selection according to both the American Baseball Coaches Association and Baseball America (BA).
 He was also BA's Pitcher of the Year for that season.
 He helped lead to UGA to their first-ever Southeastern Conference title and trip to the College World Series.
 In three seasons at UGA, Lilliquist posted a 31–12 won–loss record and 3.30 earned run average (ERA).